Authority (Law & Order: Special Victims Unit): Plot

-Detectives Elliot Stabler (Christopher Meloni) and Olivia Benson (Mariska Hargitay) are called to a fast food restaurant, where employee Trini Martinez (Monica Raymund) is found bound and gagged in an office.
-The manager Dwight Lomax (Scott Adsit) explains that he received a call from a Detective Milgram, who told him to detain Trini and strip-search her for a stolen wallet.
-Stabler informs a devastated Dwight that there is no Detective Milgram.
-The detectives learn that the same caller has struck before, and they identify him as audio engineer Merritt Rook (Robin Williams).
-Rook uses his vocal skills to give himself a false alibi, but he is soon found out and charged with conspiracy to commit sexual assault.
+Detectives Elliot Stabler and Olivia Benson are called to a fast food restaurant, where teenage employee Trini Martinez is found naked, bound and gagged in the manager's office.
+The manager Dwight Lomax explains that he received a call from a Det.
+Milgram, who instructed him to detain Trini and strip-search her for a stolen wallet.
+Stabler informs a devastated Dwight that there is no Det.
+Milgram.
+The detectives learn that the same caller has struck before and identify him as audio engineer Merritt Rook.
+Rook uses his vocal skills to give himself a false alibi, but is soon found out and charged with conspiracy to commit sexual assault.

-Rook chooses to represent himself at his trial, where he encourages the jury to question authority.
-Rook is found not guilty and he goes on to organize various public demonstrations urging people to question and defy authority.
+Rook chooses to represent himself at trial, where he encourages the jury to question authority.
+He is found not guilty and subsequently organizes public demonstrations urging people to question and defy authority.
 Benson and Stabler learn from Rook's colleague that his hatred of authority figures began when his wife died during childbirth, following a mistake made by her doctor.
 Benson and Stabler discover that the doctor died in a car accident that was ruled a suicide.
-After finding evidence that Rook harassed the doctor so much that he chose to take his own life, Benson and Stabler go to pick Rook up.
-They find him at Grand Central Terminal, but Stabler loses Benson and Rook amongst the crowd, and her gun and phone are later found in a trash can.
+After finding evidence that Rook harassed the doctor so much that the doctor chose to take his own life, Benson and Stabler go to apprehend Rook.
+They find him at Grand Central Terminal, but Stabler loses track of Benson and Rook amongst the crowd.
+Benson's gun and phone are later found in a trash can.

-Stabler locates Rook at a recording studio, and Rook shows him Benson, bound to a chair in a soundproof room, which has been wired up to explosives.
-Rook brings out a switch and tells Stabler that Benson is connected to an electricity generator.
-He gives Stabler the option of pressing the button himself or watch while he does it.
-Stabler refuses to hurt Benson and tries to reason with Rook, telling him too many people have suffered.
-Rook thanks Stabler for not being a follower, revealing that there are no explosives and Benson is fine; her screams were pre-recorded.
+Stabler locates Rook at a recording studio, and Rook shows him Benson, who is bound to a chair in a soundproof room that Rook alleges to have been wired to explosives.
+Rook shows the switch and tells Stabler that Benson is connected to an electricity generator.
+He gives Stabler the option of pressing the button himself or watch as he does it.
+Stabler refuses to hurt Benson and tries to reason with Rook, telling him that too many people have suffered.

+Rook thanks Stabler for not being a sheep, confessing to no explosives and no harm done to Benson; her screams were pre-recorded.
 Benson and Stabler arrest Rook.
-As they leave the studio, Benson explains that she left Grand Central with Rook when he admitted to having a bomb.
-Rook causes an explosion using a detonator tied to his ankle and escapes.
-Benson and Stabler give chase, but when they cannot find him, they presume Rook jumped into the river and drowned.
+Before leaving the studio, Benson explains that she left Grand Central with Rook when he claimed to have a bomb.
+As the three leave the studio, Rook causes an explosion using a detonator tied to his ankle and flees.
+Benson and Stabler give chase, but when they cannot find him, they assume that Rook jumped into the river handcuffed and drowned.